suit-wg/architecture/draft-ietf-suit-architecture.md

 us to categorize in groups.

-The firmware update architecture, and the manifest format in particular, needs to offer enough flexibility to cover the most common deployment cases.
+The firmware update architecture, and the manifest format in particular, needs to offer enough flexibility to cover these common deployment cases.

 ## Single MCU